Despite promises to cut back, fed and state governments press asset forfeitures

 His alleged crime: selling two cars reportedly purchased with drug money, which in the eyes of an Alabama prosecutor made him a money launderer, guilty of "taking dirty money."

 Vibbert was arrested on June 24, 2015, and $25,097 taken from his bank account.
 His mug shot was plastered in the local newspaper and Facebook accounts.
-His two-million-dollar-a-year business was out-of-business.
+His $2 million-a-year business was out-of-business.

 “No one wanted to buy from us,” Vibbert told Fox News.
 “People whispered, ‘You buy from them, you go to jail.’
 It cost us our business.”